riddledbatz/riddledbatz/README.md

                    brief dni list   !!  ;;

-basic usual stuff ... [ racists , homophobic people , transphobes , ect ]
-captain howdie / ivorycest supporters, .. you guys are so weird.   !!
+basic usual stuff ... [ racists , homophobic people , transphobes , ect ]    RIDDLEBAT 2022 FANS / SHIPPERS .
+INTERACT WITH VERY VERRRY EXTREME CAUTION .
+MOST OF YOU ARE GENUINELY SO FUCKING GROSS AND MAKE ME UNCOMFY . captain howdie / ivorycest supporters, .. you guys are so weird.   !!
 PROSHIP, DARKSHIP ANYTHING OF THAT MATTER HEAAAVVYY DNI.

   ... thats about all i can really think of.. just treat me how you want to be treated !!! i am not a mean person please dont be rude and we wont have any issues !